karstnDE/frontend/docs/index.md

 <div class="card-section" data-animate>
   <h2>Why this pipeline?</h2>
-  <blockquote class="testimonial">"The DefiTuna treasury reports transformed our stakeholder calls.
+  <blockquote class="testimonial">"The treasury reports transformed our stakeholder calls.
 Being able to drill into hot wallets and protocol splits with a single URL is a game changer."</blockquote>
   <p>Add your own internal testimonials or wins here to keep the team aligned on impact.</p>
 </div>